PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Object-oriented programming
   Programming paradigm that encapsulates related data and functions into objects.
 An imperative model, focusing on "how to do" tasks step-by-step.

+Operator
+  def

+Operators
+  def

+Operands
+  def

 Overloading
-  Additing multiple defintions to the operators and functions of the same name but different parameters - each instance acts on objects of different type.
+  Adding multiple definitions to a single operator (or function name).
+The different definitions apply to different types.
+For functions the type pattern of its parameters must be unique.

 Passing by Constant Reference
   def

 Passing by Reference
   If a function parameter type is declared to be a reference to a type, then a reference to a variable can be passed instead of the variable itself.
-This saves the memory overhead needed to create the local copy of the passed in value, and allows the function to operate on the orginal value instead.
+This saves the memory overhead needed to create the local copy of the passed in value, and allows the function to operate on the original value instead.
 Also called call-by-reference, as opposed to call-by-value when the actual value is passed in.

+Print Debugging
+  Using strategically position print statements to follow the control flow of a programme’s execution.
+The print statements may just include an index to identify which statement produced it, or more detailed error/exception outputs.

 Programming Paradigm
   Model of how to structure and implement computer programs.

 Programming Paradigms
   Different approaches to writing computer programs.
-Most common paradigms are: Procedural, Functional, and Object-oriented programming.
+The most common paradigms are: Procedural, Functional, and Object-oriented programming.

 Reference
   def